 Learning to think and live well is a life-long process.
 But both the process—or even adventure—and the outcome produce joy.
 As such, we view a good education as an end unto itself.
 At the same time, a Pacifica education provides tangible benefits, like preparation for college, career, family, and service to the church and community.
 By approaching education as a joy-instilling, freedom-producing journey, we provide our graduates with a foundation for success in college, life, work, and faith.

-Historically, the liberal arts didn’t merely prepare students for careers—though they are remarkably suited to do that.
-They were subjects that free people enjoyed spending time learning.
-The process of study, discussion, debate, and learning produced joy and revealed new areas of interest to students.
-It simultaneously taught students to read, write, calculate, and think.
-The liberal arts freed students to know their world and themselves.
-They allowed students to uncover their passions and to see the world differently and more accurately.
+Historically, the liberal arts did not merely prepare students for careers—though they are remarkably suited to do that.
+They were subjects free people enjoyed spending time learning.
+Study, discussion, debate, and learning produced joy and revealed new areas of interest.
+In learning to read, write, calculate, and think, the liberal arts freed students to know both their world and themselves.
 Following in the liberal arts tradition, proper study at Pacifica helps our students find their places in God’s unfolding story and become ready for all that life and God have to offer.
-Through studying a range of subjects—the liberal arts—we can actually become more human and enjoy more freedom from the world’s confusion: we learn how to think for ourselves, make important connections, and understand God’s, and our, place in the larger story.
-Click here to read about the practical benefits of the liberal arts.
+The liberal arts actually makes us more human and provides freedom from the world’s confusion: we learn how to think for ourselves, make important connections, and understand God’s, and our, place in the larger story.

 Faith & Learning

 Throughout Pacifica’s curriculum, we allow both secular and sacred texts to speak for themselves.
+Learning to trust that it is God who has “put wisdom in our inward parts, and gives understanding to our minds.”
 At the same time, we reflect on the biblical narrative.
-In that way, our students discover two things simultaneously: important works of human creation and how they fit into God’s order.
-Therefore, for example, we study the works of William Shakespeare, the intricacies of the human genome, and the varying political philosophies of Hobbes, Locke, and Rousseau.
-We take time to pursue truth by faith, showing how these subjects can help a person better experience the fullness of God’s Kingdom.
-We call this the integration of faith with learning.
-This commitment provides the foundation from which we explore.
+In that way, our students discover two things simultaneously: important works of human creation down the ages and how they fit into God’s larger story of Creation, Fall, Redemption, and Consummation.
+For example, we study Church history, the works of William Shakespeare, the intricacies of the human genome, and the varying political philosophies of Hobbes, Locke, and Rousseau.
+We take time to pursue truth by faith-seeking-understanding, showing how these subjects can help a person better experience the fullness of God’s Kingdom.
+In short, we integrate faith with learning.
+This integrated approach is the foundation from which we explore.